 Competition from newer suburban malls, and the general decline of center city retail, sent PARK CENTRAL MALL into a downward spiral.
 Its anchor stores pulled up stakes in 1990 and 1995.
-By this time, the situation appeared so bleak that an ad was run in local newspapers, reminding Phoenicians that the (anchor-less) shopping center was still in business.
+By this time, the situation appeared so bleak that an ad was placed in local newspapers, reminding Phoenicians that the shopping center was still in business.

 Advert from the Lehndorff Group